-Of course, start by purchasing these Smokepins with the desired flavour.
-They are available in six different tastes, and each flavor is delicious in its own way.
+Of course, start by purchasing the Smokepins with the desired flavour.
+They are available in six different tastes, and each flavour is delicious in its own way.
 Once you have a Smokepin on hand, you can start the process.
 Therefore, cover your meat or other fresh produce with salt and sugar.
 For each kilo, you need approx. 70 grams of salt and 10 grams of sugar.

 The meat should stay cool for 4-8 hours so that the additional flavour can soak into the fresh produce.
 After this cooling, the excess salt and sugar should be drained off, after which it is wiped with a tea towel or towel suitable for this.
 The next step in the process is to air-dry products in a refrigerator.
 The meat should be air-dried for a day or two to leave a dry surface.
 You must be able to put a finger on the meat without getting liquid on it.

 Subsequently, the products are hung in a smoke container.
-It can be, for example, a grill, cardboard box, plastic bag, smoke oven, or the great Morsø Forno multi oven.
-If you have the Morsø pizza oven, you can buy a smokepin, which means that the oven remains closed.
+It can, for example, be a grill, cardboard box, plastic bag, smoke oven or the great Morsø Forno multi oven.
 The outside temperature of your smoke container should be between four and 19 degrees.
 It is also recommended not to smoke in the rain or in strong winds.

 How to use a Smokepin: Start by turning on one at a time, and light it